Hermotimos/autarchia/README.md

 # open new Terminal and cd into correct dir
 # follow the steps from LOCAL (skip the first step as it should be done with git clone repo)

-# cd to where manage.py resides and: "gcloud app deploy"
+# in Cloud Shell cd to where manage.py resides and: "gcloud app deploy"